lawrobar90/ace-box-ext-hot-partner-powerup-bizobs/roles/my-use-case/files/hot-businessanalytics/lab-guide/content/04_lab3/index.md

-## Lab 3: Creating a Business Flow
+## Lab 3: how to visualize business insights

 This lab will help you understand what business analytics is trying to achieve for an end goal.

 ### 3.1 Creating your Business Flow